Bucket List: Amazing Places to Visit in Mirissa, Sri Lanka

 Surf in Weligama Beach

 Asides from having plenty of waves, the area offers means to complement your surfing skills.
-Boards are accessible through board rentals, while there are plenty of surf schools that offer tutorials on surfing across all skill levels.
+Boards are accessible through board rentals, while plenty of surf schools provide tutorials on surfing across all skill levels.

 This means you have the opportunity to find the right teacher who fits your preferred style of learning.